apify/apify-docs/docs/proxy/connection_settings.md

 ---
 title: Connection settings
 description: Learn how to connect your application to Apify Proxy.
-See the required parameters such as the correct username and password.
+Learn to select your desired proxy group with username parameters and connection URL.
 menuWeight: 7.1
 paths:
     - proxy/connection-settings